Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 The API that are used for this project can be found under [Social EndPoints](https://nf-api.onrender.com/docs/static/index.html) in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 ## Description
-SoMe - Social Media Platform developed by Monica Kjærvoll

 SoMe are a social media platform where people can share posts and images with other users from all around the world.

 ## Resource and URL